With the exceptional circumstances created by COVID-19:

 The World Language Specialist at the Maine DOE will review all applications and test scores.
 If the student meets the requirements, Maine DOE will send schools: a Seal to be affixed to the diploma, a letter to include the Seal of Biliteracy on the students transcript, and a certificate to be presented at graduation.
-Schools will also have the option of purchasing a sash or ribbon that the student can wear for the graduation ceremony.
+Schools will also have the option of purchasing a sash, ribbon, or medal that the student can wear for the graduation ceremony.

 When possible, a representative from the Maine DOE will be available to attend award ceremonies to present the Seal if the SAU requests.